kakkun61/ghcman/README.md

 `Write-GhcupsConfigTemplate` function creates _ghcups.yaml_ with the template.

+When you want to check the loaded configuration, use `Show-GhcupsConfig` function.

 You can specify the directory which GHCs and Cabals are installed at with _`$Env:GhcupsInstall`_.
 The default is _`$Env:APPDATA`\ghcups_.

 ## Functions